LANDR

 LANDR Audio is a cloud-based music creation platform developed by MixGenius, an artificial intelligence company based in Montreal, Quebec.
 Since launching with its flagship automated mastering service in 2014, LANDR has expanded its offerings to include distribution services, a music samples library, virtual studio technology (VSTs) and plug-ins, a service marketplace for musicians, and online video conferencing.

 History

 MixGenius launched an automated mastering service in 2014 under the name LANDR, meant to represent the left and right audio channels.
 The engine, developed through several years, was built by analyzing thousands of mastered tracks and by doing research and analysis on the workflows of mastering engineers.
 The engine performs the standard mastering processes, such as equalization, dynamic compression, audio excitement or saturation, and limiting/maximizing.

 The company, now mainly referred to as LANDR Audio, continues to add services to their platform with the goal of bridging the gap between DIY musicians and the professional music market under CEO Pascal Pilon.

 LANDR has also created educational materials to help musicians improve their music production skills.
 Their educational content is disseminated through their blog, social media, and YouTube channel.

+In January 2026, it was announced that LANDR had acquired Reason Studios, a Stockholm-based developer of music production software.
+Under the terms of the deal, Reason Studios continued to operate under its existing brand following the acquisition.